kygek/.github/profile/README.md

-Welcome to the official GitHub org of The Kygek Foundation!
+**Welcome to the official GitHub organization of The Kygek Foundation!**

 Please check out [our website](https://foundation.kygek.team) first to learn about our organization if you haven't already.

 ---